Insurance Coverage for Drug and Alcohol Rehab Treatment

-The Affordable Care Act (ACA) lists drug or alcohol addiction services as 1 of 10 categories of essential health benefits, which means that any insurance sold on the Health Insurance Marketplace must cover treatment.1 Insurance companies are required to cover certain basic health services, which include the treatment of mental and behavioral health conditions as well as substance use disorders (SUDs).
-Additionally, the Mental Health Parity and Addiction Equity Act (MHPAEA) ensures that all private insurance plans cover substance abuse treatment to the same degree that they cover other medical issues, so you can expect equal levels of coverage for both.2
+The Affordable Care Act (ACA) lists drug or alcohol addiction services as 1 of 10 categories of essential health benefits, which means that any insurance sold on the Health Insurance Marketplace must cover addiction treatment.1 Insurance companies are required to cover certain basic health services, which include the treatment of mental and behavioral health conditions as well as substance use disorders (SUDs).
+Additionally, the Mental Health Parity and Addiction Equity Act (MHPAEA) ensures that all private health insurance plans cover substance abuse rehab and treatment to the same degree that they cover other medical issues, so you can expect equal levels of coverage for both.2

-Rehabs.com, an American Addiction Centers resource, has a relationship with various insurance companies and may be able to help you get into one of our treatment centers.
-To find out if you have coverage, give us a call or use our online insurance checker.
+Rehabs.com, an American Addiction Centers resource, has a relationship with various insurance companies and may be able to help you get into one of our drug and alcohol rehab centers.
+Some of these rehabilitation facilities that accept insurance in various states include:

 Looking for information about insurance and what it covers?
 Check out these pages.